defold/defold/COMPLYING_WITH_LICENSES.md

 * Put the license and notice in a printed manual included with your application

-### Required license inclusion
+## Required license inclusion

-The following third party software has licenses which require inclusion of their respective license in derivative work:
+The following software has licenses which require inclusion of their respective license in derivative work:

+  * Defold License 1.0
+    * Defold - The Defold Foundation
   * Apache 2.0
     * mbedTLS - ARM
   * MIT